 The D30 writes its imaging data to Compact Flash cards, while the D-LUX Typ 109 uses SDXC cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-D30 and Leica D-LUX (Typ 109) and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the D-LUX Typ 109 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the Canon D30 does not offer wifi capability.
+In contrast, the D30 does not provide wifi capability.

 Studio photographers will appreciate that the Canon D30 (unlike the D-LUX Typ 109) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the Canon D30 and the D-LUX Typ 109 have been discontinued, but can regularly be found used on eBay.
-The Canon D30 was replaced by the Canon D60, while the D-LUX Typ 109 was followed by the Leica D-LUX 7.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon D30 Manual (free pdf) or the online Leica D-LUX Typ 109 Manual.
+Both the D30 and the D-LUX Typ 109 have been discontinued, but can regularly be found used on ebay.
+The D30 was replaced by the Canon D60, while the D-LUX Typ 109 was followed by the Leica D-LUX 7.
+Further information on the features and operation of the D30 and D-LUX Typ 109 can be found, respectively, in the Canon D30 Manual (free pdf) or the online Leica D-LUX Typ 109 Manual.